 Veterum Sapientia offers a unique, guided exploration of the most important categories of writing that make up the Church’s Latin patrimony, with exercises ordered toward helping participants grow in their understanding of the mechanics of the language and internalize new vocabulary through active use.
 Classes and related activities (e.g. meals, games, walks) will be conducted in Latin and in a combination of Latin and English, as appropriate to participants’ level of experience.
 Plenary class sessions and some small-group work will be devoted to reading and discussion of texts representing the major genera of Latin writing in the life of the Church: scriptural Latin, patristic Latin, liturgical Latin, scholastic Latin, ecclesiastical (curial) Latin, and Gregorian chant (hymns).
 In other small-group sessions, participants will be guided through active exercises in speaking and in simple writing, based on material from these representative texts.

 Participants will be responsible for their own lodging.
-Belmont Abbey College dorm rooms are available to male participants.
+St. Joseph’s College Seminary rooms are available to male participants.
 Price TBD.
 NB: These rooms do not have a private bath or sink.
 Bedding and towels are included.
-Please contact us using this form if you are interested in staying in a dorm room or if you have any other questions about lodging.
+Please contact us using this form if you are interested in staying in a seminary room or if you have any other questions about lodging.